UnisonUI/UnisonUI/README.md

   // List of active providers
   // By default all available providers are activated
-  // You can activate the the providers you want by overriding this field providers = [
+  // You can activate the the providers you want by overriding this field

+  self-specification = no // Should the webhook's specification be available in RestUI

+  providers = [
     "restui.providers.git.GitProvider",
     "restui.providers.docker.DockerProvider",